Malek Bennabi: Bennabi in the archives of the intelligence services (DST) and the Court of Justice of Chartres (France)

 Some groups which are hostile to Bennabi have alleged that he was a Nazi collaborator.
-His wife, Paulette Bennabi, was also accused by the French security service (DST) of acting for the Gestapo of Dreux (France), under the alias "Madame Mille ".
+His wife, Paulette Bennabi, was also accused by the French security service (DST) of acting for the Gestapo of Dreux (France), under the alias "Madame Mille".
 The Bennabi couple were the subject of several investigations by the DST and were imprisoned at the Pithiviers camp for 18 months, between 1944 and 1946.
+The accusations stem from Bennabi being offered a full-time job in a Muslim section of Jacques Doriot's French Popular Party (PPF).

 In a book announced by the Parisian publisher Erick Bonnier in October 2019, Zidane Meriboute (a former researcher-teacher at SOAS, University of London) "has conducted his own investigation to establish the truth about the activities of Bennabi's 'spouses' during the Second World War "; his book is based essentially on the archives of the DST and the French Court of Justice (Chartres and Paris Archives), hitherto kept in absolute secrecy.
 Extensive extracts from DST files and recitals of the Court of Justice of Chartres are included for the first time in this book, which was published in March 2020.
 The recitals of the Chartres Court of Justice's ruling of 6 April 1946 cleared Mr and Mrs Bennabi of all suspicion, the judge having concluded that "the accused were detained for many months on fanciful charges - nothing of which could be retained".